gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 Our perceptual modalities, our language, and our artwork all have statistical structure.
 Learning this structure is what deep-learning algorithms excel at.
 Machine-learning models can learn the statistical *latent space* of images, music, and stories, and they can then *sample* from this space, creating new art- works with characteristics similar to those the model has seen in its training data.

+## Text generation with LSTM
+#### How do you generate sequence data?
+The universal way to generate sequence data in deep learning is to train a network (usu- ally an RNN or a convnet) to predict the next token or next few tokens in a sequence, using the previous tokens as input.
+For instance, given the input “the cat is on the ma,” the network is trained to predict the target *t*, the next character.